 - This dish freezes beautifully.
 Store in an airtight container.

 Leave a comment and star rating below if you made this recipe or have questions!

-An easy Shepard's Pie (cottage pie) topped with a dairy free cauliflower topping.
-A healthy casserole that's also gluten free, grain free, soy free and is SCD legal.
+An easy Shepherd's Pie (cottage pie) topped with a creamy, dairy-free mashed cauliflower.
+This healthy casserole follows the SCD diet and is gluten free, grain free, and dairy free.

 - 1 medium to large head of cauliflower

 - 1/4 cup beef or chicken stock